redducks100/betterInterpreter/README.md

      not (!=), equals (==), less (<), less_equals (<=), greater (>), great_equals (>=), or (||), and (&&)
      ```
   * *true* and *false* constants;

+## Current problems:
+ * incr, decr and clear are not working rn (they seem pointless because of the expressions);